ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 - The *MoveSelectionPaletteTable* contains the addresses of the palettes used by the move selection box in battle.
 - Finally, you can define the actual palettes used by the *MoveSelectionPaletteTable*.
 Make sure to define the addresses of any new palettes up top in the *AdressDefinitions* section.
 You can **and should(!)** use the `palette_helper.py` script to convert your palette from JASC-Pal format to the format used in the game.
 This way you can use Aseprite to create your palettes and then convert them to the format used in the game.
 ### Assigning new types to moves and Pokémon
+<a id="assigning-new-types-2"></a>
 Unlike before we need to to a bit of extra work so that DSPRE actually knows about the new types.
 Open up Text Archive 624 in DSPRE.
 Append a new line to the end of the file with the name of your new type.
 For example, if you want to add the Fairy and Sound type, you would add a new line with the name "FAIRY" and one named "SOUND".
 The message number in this file is actually what DSPRE uses to determine the type ID, so make sure to add them in the correct order or everything will break.
 Also make sure not to remove any lines from this file, unless there are no Pokémon or moves that use the type you are removing.
 If you don't do this, DSPRE will crash the next time you try to open the Pokémon or Move Editor.

+## Not (yet) covered in this guide
+As of right now, this guide does not yet cover:
+- Adding the new types to the Move Tester Pokétch app
+- Adding the new types to the TV related menus
+- Adding new types to hidden power (vanilla did not actually implement hidden power fairy so this is not strictly necessary)
+- Adding new types to natural gift
+- Adding new type boosting items (e.g. Pixie Plate, Sound Plate, etc.)
+- Adding new Arceus forms for the new types
+I may cover these topics in a future update to this guide, but they aren't a priority right now.
+I suspect that expanding Arceus forms will be particularly difficult, so I may not cover it at all.